vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/federation/Get-VCFFederationMember.md

 ## Description

-Gets the information about all the members of a federation from SDDC Manager.
+The `Get-VCFFederationMember` cmdlets retrieves the information about all the members of a federation from SDDC Manager.

 ???+ warning